 3. Who To Invite to the Stag Party?

 The Groom obviously, his friends from home, school, college, work and family.
 It is becoming more common for invites to be issued to the Groom’s father and, wait for it, the Bride’s father – you’ll have to ask the Groom about that one!
-Make sure the stag party doesn’t get too large.
-Don’t forget you’re going to have to organise this lot.
+Make sure the stag party doesn’t get too large though.
 The bigger the group the more difficult it is to manage.
 You’ll have to collect the money etc. We’ve all been there and had that one person who is slow to pay.

 Finally we all know one or two, how do we say, difficult people, especially when drinking!
 It would be prudent to not invite those people to the stag do if you feel they won’t get on with the group or locals.
 You want this to be remembered for the right reasons not the wrong ones.